 - 1. Respecting the human dignity of all persons; - 2.
-Fostering self-identity and self-understanding; - 3.
+Fostering self-identity and self-understanding: - 3.
 Demonstrating and fostering critical intellectual skills and creative abilities; - 4.
-Promoting dialogue between diverse communities; and - 5.
-Demonstrating openness to pluralism and an understanding of the processes necessary to foster such pluralism.
+Encouraging equity and inclusion in all learning spaces; - 5.
+Promoting dialogue between diverse communities; and - 6.
+Demonstrating openness to pluralism (i.e., actively engaging and supporting differences among cultures and identities) and an understanding of the processes necessary to foster such pluralism.